Beyond Meat is a company specializing in creating plant-based meat that closely mimic the taste, texture, and nutritional profile of real meat.

 Revenue By Year

-Although Beyond Meat has suffered serious setbacks since 2022 due to various issues, including the pandemic and supply chain disruptions, the opportunities ahead are massive.
+Although Beyond Meat has suffered serious setbacks since 2021 due to various issues, including the pandemic, supply chain disruptions, rising cost of raw material, and growing competition, the opportunities ahead are massive.

 According to the data from Fitch Solutions‘ macro research, the meat industry is the largest category in the food sector, generating an estimated sales of approximately $270 billion in the U.S. or $1.4 trillion globally in 2017 alone.

-With total sales of just $400 million in 2022, Beyond Meat has less than 1% market share in the U.S. and the global meat industry.
+With total sales of slightly over $300 million in 2023, Beyond Meat captured less than 1% market share in the U.S. and the global meat industry.

 In this context, the growing awareness of the negativities associated with eating animal-based products, including climate change and diseases, will only help to bolster Beyond Meat’s expansion into the protein industry.